Additi Gupta: Career

 After Kis Desh Mein Hai Meraa Dil, participated in Zara Nachke Dikha where her team won was well received in exception.
 Gul Khan signed her to play a negative role in the daily TV soap, Qubool Hai via Zee TV from 2014.
 Qubool Hai wrapped up in January 2016.

 In October 2016, Gupta was cast as Sanjana Singhal in the Star Plus drama Pardes Mein Hai Meraa Dil, an inspiration of the 1997 film Pardes.
 She left her role five months later, due to creative issues.
 She next landed Ishqbaaaz with the same channel and was seen as Ragini Sparsh Malhotra.
 She entered the series along with Ankit Raaj.

 In November 2018, Gupta starred opposite Gautam Rode as the female lead Archana in Star Bharat's Kaal Bhairav Rahasya 2.

-Gupta portrayed Dr. Deepika Sinha Sardesai in Dhadkan Zindaggi Kii from 2021 to 2022.
+Gupta portrayed Dr. Deepika Sinha in Dhadkan Zindaggi Kii from 2021 to 2022.
 She received praises for her role.

 Personal life

 Gupta got engaged to her boyfriend businessman Kabir Chopra in September 2018.
 She married Chopra in Mumbai in October 2018.